 West Lindsey leaves all options on the table in council shake-up

-Councillors selected two preferences in an emergency meeting, but have said they are still open to other proposals as negotiations go on.
+Councillors selected two preferences in an emergency meeting on Tuesday, but have said they are still open to other proposals as negotiations go on.

 The preferences would group the district with Lincoln and either North Kesteven or northern Lincolnshire, creating either two or three unitary councils.